AlignedCookie88/McDFPy/README.md

  A python library to create code for the Minecraft server DiamondFire (https://mcdiamondfire.com).

 Please note that this project is currently in very early development and is unfinished.
+## Notice
+This project is outdated at the moment, and doesen't support many code actions.
+I will be rewriting it to run off of action dumps in the future.

 ## Setup
 To download and install McDFPy simply run the command `pip install MCDFPy`.